-The behavior of the J-Link can be customized via command strings passed to the JLinkAR-M.dll which controls J-Link.
-Applications such as J-Link Commander, but also the C-SPY debugger which is part of the IAR Embedded Workbench, allow passing one or more command strings.
+The behavior of the J-Link can be customized via J-Link Command Strings passed to the JLinkARM.dll which controls J-Link.
+Applications such as J-Link Commander, but also other IDEs, allow passing one or more J-Link Command Strings.
 Command line strings can be used for passing commands to J-Link (such as switching on target power supply), as well as customize the behavior (by defining memory regions and other things) of J-Link.
-The use of command strings enables options which can not be set with the configuration dialog box provided by C-SPY.
+The use of J-Link Command Strings enables options which are not configurable via dialogs or settings (e.g. in an IDE).

-5.13.1 List of available commands
+7.13.1 List of available commands

-The table below lists and describes the available command strings.
+The table below lists and describes the available J-Link Command Strings.